Our Location

 Micro Collarette Dahlias are given the classification code “MCO” and the classification number “91”.

 Orchid Dahlias are a specialty dahlia type with a single ring of curled cactus-type petals.
-The star-like petals are evenly space and roll upward and inwards toward the open center.
+The star-like petals are evenly spaced and roll upward and inwards toward the open center.
 Orchid Dahlias have pointed flowers that resemble spokes on a bicycle wheel.
 Here are some Orchid-type dahlia varieties:

 Orchid Dahlias are given the classification code “O” and the classification number “92”.